Image: Shutterstock

 - Hair in the pubic area, armpits, and legs

-3. What are the common signs of delayed puberty?
+3. What are the negative effects of delayed puberty?

 Children may worry that their peers have attained puberty before them and think about how to hit puberty faster.
 Delayed puberty may be hereditary or have reasons such as underweight and nutritional deficiencies.
 It may be tempting to opt for hormone treatments or other medications to reach puberty early.
 However, it is not a good idea unless an underlying medical condition is the reason behind the delay.
 Instead, it is wiser to ensure that your child is physically fit and making healthy food choices.
 Talk to a doctor if you are concerned about the delayed growth of your child.